SQISign/sqisign2d-west-ac24/fp_arithmetic_experiment/README.md

 This code (aside from inversion and legendre) follows the Rust code.
 The timing seems a little better.

-## Performance Gain

-At the moment, it looks as though we get a roughly 3x speed up compared to the assembly when using my machine.
-I think there are some dumb choices I have made so over the next week I will try and improve this further.

 ## Building

 To build the binary, I hope running `make` is enough.
 It works for my Mac, but maybe something different happens for ARM macs or linux machines...
 Forgive me, but cross platform building is not something I understand so this really is a "it works on my machine".